How to Paint Furniture with Chalk Paint

 - Varathane Polyurethane

-The next step in furniture painting is to fill in any imperfections that you don’t want to show anymore.
+The next step is to fill in any imperfections that you don’t want to show anymore.
 I use this wood filler to fill the small scratches.
+For smaller scratches, be generous with the wood filler and fill the damage completely.

-Wood fillers aren’t all made the same though, some are for small scratches, while others are best for large chunks of missing wood.
+Wood fillers aren’t all made the same, though; some are for small scratches, while others are best for large chunks of missing wood.
+Here’s my list of the best wood fillers for furniture to help you know which one is best for your project.

 Get the Secrets!